-In general, no person who will have reached the age of 75 prior to election date may be nominated for election or re-election to the Board.
+In general, no person who will have reached the age of 75 prior to election date may be nominated for election or reelection to the Board.
 It is also the Board's practice to limit new directors to no more than two per year in order to maintain Board continuity.

 Although the Nominating and Corporate Governance Committee does not specifically solicit suggestions for possible candidates from shareholders, the Nominating and Corporate Governance Committee will consider candidates recommended by shareholders who meet the criteria discussed above and set by the Nominating and Corporate Governance Committee, with the concurrence of the full Board.
 The criteria will be re-evaluated periodically and will include those criteria set out in the Corporate Governance Guidelines and the Nominating and Corporate Governance Committee's charter.
+The Company's bylaws require timely notice of shareholder nominations to our Secretary, as further discussed in the section "Shareholder Proposals for the 2021 Annual Meeting" elsewhere in this proxy statement.
 Suggestions together with a description of the proposed nominee's qualifications, other relevant biographical information and an indication of the willingness of the proposed nominee to serve, should be sent to Cass Information Systems, Inc., Attn: P. Stephen Appelbaum, Secretary, 12444 Powerscourt Drive, Suite 550, St. Louis, Missouri 63131.